yetchina1/backEnd/README.md

 // This is a second fix. here i have created a new conflict.
 // from main, trying to create a conflict with the 2nd_feature at the time of merging.

-//2nd feature has been updated.
+// the line thats added in 2nd feature has been removed.

 # EmplManagerBackEnd